Elizabeth, South Australia

 Elizabeth is an outer northern suburb of the Adelaide metropolitan area, South Australia, 24 km north of the Adelaide city centre.
 It is located in the City of Playford.
-At the 2021 census, Elizabeth had a population of 40,343.
+At the 2021 census, Elizabeth had a population of 1,033.

 Established in 1955, it was the seat of the former local government body, the old City of Elizabeth, which included Elizabeth as well as the immediately adjacent suburbs on all sides except the west.
 Although the City of Elizabeth no longer exists, having been amalgamated into the much larger City of Playford in 1997, the term "Elizabeth", in the context of Adelaide, typically refers to the historic municipality and the distinct community therein.

 History

-Before the 1950s, most of the area surrounding today's suburb of Elizabeth was farming land.
+From the early 1850s until the mid 1950s, most of the area surrounding today's suburb of Elizabeth was farming land on which was originally part a wider area known as the Gawler Plains, Hundred of Munno Para.
+Crown Land was sold, following being advertised in the Government Gazette, at Public Auctions held at the Court House, Adelaide.

+An early principal land owner in the area was the Judd Family.
+Their stone homestead, built in the late 1920s, which is listed on the State Heritage Register still stands and is located on Judd Road, Elizabeth.

 After the end of the Second World War with its shortage of materials, the state government decided that South Australia needed to grow and become industrialised.
-A satellite city was planned for northern metropolitan fringe of Adelaide between the existing townships of Salisbury and Smithfield.
+In 1950 a satellite city was planned for northern metropolitan fringe of Adelaide between the existing townships of Salisbury and Smithfield.
+An earlier proposal was that it be called Munno Para.
+The District Council of Munno Para East, in whose district a large part of the new town would be, had officially suggested the name because of its long association with the area.

 The South Australian Housing Trust initiated a housing development program in the area, with a purchase of 1200 ha at the site of the present suburb.

 The township (now suburb) of Elizabeth was established on 16 November 1955, being named after Queen Elizabeth II, queen of Australia, and inaugurated by Sir Thomas Playford, who was then premier of South Australia.

 The town council was briefly renamed the District Council of Salisbury and Elizabeth on 22 August 1963.
 On 13 February 1964, a new local government body, the municipality of Elizabeth, later called the City of Elizabeth, was created by severance from the District Council of Salisbury.